SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 <img src="/guides/users-guide/autoregister.png" alt="Bulk registration" style="max-width: 100%">

 To connect the devices, the devices need to be pre-provisioned with related information.
-More specifically, each device needs to be configured as follows:
+More specific, each device needs to be configured as follows:

 * Username: The username to access Cumulocity must have the form &lt;tenant&gt;/device_&lt;id&gt;. &lt;Tenant&gt; refers to the tenant where the CSV file is imported, and  &lt;id&gt; refers to the respective value in the CSV file.
 * Password: The password to access Cumulocity, equals the value "Credentials" in the CSV file.